Partners of EU citizens or EU residents (cohabitation-visa)

 3. Language form (in French, Dutch or German); Choose one of the forms and indicate your language preference (or no preference).
 The option you choose will be used by the Belgian Home Office to communicate its decision regarding your visa application.
 There is no English version of this document.
 Please retain a copy for your records.

-4. An original birth certificate (not older than 6 months) appended with the apostille (two photocopies of this document).
+4. A certified birth certificate (not older than 6 months) appended with the apostille (two photocopies of this document).

 5. For adults (over 18 years): a nationwide criminal history record (FBI Identification Record), dated within six months of your date of application for the visa.
 No authentication (apostille) is required.